rcolistete/micropython_sprint_scipy2018/README.md

 - connecting to sensors and actuators;
 - processing sensor data with scientific MicroPython modules (statistics, error propagation, FFT, etc);
 - IoT (Internet of Things) using WiFi and/or LoRa to publish sensor data;
+- contributing to the MicroPython community;
 - creating new MicroPython modules, from scratch or converting/adapting from scientific Python 3 modules;
-- contributing to the MicroPython community.
+- porting scientific MicroPython modules to a broad range of MicroPython boards (see below the list).

 ### To know more about MicroPython